harveyf2801/CV/README.md

 ### Other Projects

+- Developed audio effects like compressors and EQs, as well as standalone applications using C++ and JUCE.
 - Created instrument classification models comparing SVM, KNN, and Random Subspace Ensemble, utilising Python, PyTorch, and MATLAB.
 - Implemented a Deep Neural Network in PyTorch for phase aligning two audio sources.
-- Developed audio effects like compressors and EQs, as well as standalone applications using C++ and JUCE.
-- Designed a 2-story multi-purpose recording studio with full acoustic treatment.
-Additionally, crafted applications to calculate reverberance and assess noise pollution.
+- Crafted applications to calculate reverberance and assess noise pollution while designing a 2-story multi-purpose recording studio with full acoustic treatment.
 - Engineered polyphonic synthesizers with Arduino and DaisySP, using C++.
 - Created a cross-platform automation library in Python using accessibility tags to perform end-to-end testing of applications.
 - Built a custom portfolio website using HTML, CSS, JavaScript, and Jekyll.